-In 2020, all Omni faculty and staff will participate in Introduction to Anti-Bias Education with Britt Hawthorne.
-This professional development opportunity is designed to give our community a common language to assist with navigating discussions around diversity and justice in the classroom.
+All Omni faculty and staff participated in Introduction to Anti-Bias Education with Britt Hawthorne.
+This professional development opportunity was designed to give our community a common language to assist with navigating discussions around diversity and justice in the classroom.

-Faculty and staff have also participated in: Trillium Montessori P2P Summit 2020, Fairness, Equality and Justice: Using Anti-Bias Education to Prepare Our Environments; The National Center for Montessori in the Public Sector course, The Culturally Responsive Montessori Environment; North Carolina Association of Independent Schools (NCAIS) annual Diversity Conferences.
+Faculty and staff have also participated in: Trillium Montessori P2P Summit, Fairness, Equality and Justice: Using Anti-Bias Education to Prepare Our Environments; The National Center for Montessori in the Public Sector course, The Culturally Responsive Montessori Environment; and North Carolina Association of Independent Schools (NCAIS) annual Diversity Conferences.